 College of San Mateo will be submitting its application in early December to compete for the Aspen Prize.
 The criteria include student completion outcomes, transfer outcomes, labor market outcomes, student learning, and equity, among other criteria.

 In addition, CSM is eligible to apply for the Excellence and Equity in Community College STEM Award, which recognizes outstanding community college STEM programs.
-CSM will enter its Electrical Power Systems & Instrumentation and Nursing programs to compete for the STEM award.
+CSM will enter its Electrical Power Systems & Instrumentation program to compete for the STEM award.
 Eight colleges will receive prizes of $50,000 each for program development and scholarships.

 Data show that over the last two years, student retention, graduation rates, and degree completion have improved at the top tier of 150 Aspen Prize-eligible colleges.

 “Community colleges play a vital role in developing talent and enabling social mobility across the country, and it’s critical for them to get better at what they do,” said Josh Wyner, executive director of the Aspen Institute College Excellence Program.
 “We’re pleased to see evidence that these institutions are improving, that more are delivering on their promise.
 We’re also pleased to play a role in honoring outstanding community colleges and sharing what works to ensure great outcomes for students—through graduation and beyond.”